These DIY Face Mask Materials Are Best, According To Scientists

+The Public Health Agency of Canada has updated its guidelines on wearing face masks in public.
+The new recommendations: Continue to save the medical-grade masks for health-care workers, but cloth masks can be worn outside of the home as an additional measure to protect others.
+(Remember, non-medical masks do not prevent you from getting COVID-19, but if you are already sick and not showing symptoms, they can prevent your respiratory droplets from spreading.)

-The Centers for Disease Control and Prevention updated its guidelines on wearing face masks in public to recommend that everyone, sick or not, cover their faces with fabric while saving medical-grade masks for health care workers.
-However, not all fabrics are created equal.
-Scientists around the country have conducted experiments on which common, at-home fabrics are the most effective at filtering microscopic particles.
+Not all fabrics are created equal.
+Scientists around the country have conductedexperiments on which common, at-home fabrics are the most effective at filtering microscopicparticles.

 While a simple face covering can block many outgoing germs, such as a cough or sneeze of someone carrying the virus, there are more specific recommendations on what homemade masks best protect wearers from incoming germs.